-India’s Parliament passes law that will reserve 33% of legislature seats for women from 2029
+New India law reserves a third of legislative seats for women, starting 2029

-NEW DELHI (AP) — India’s Parliament has approved landmark legislation that reserves 33% of the seats in its powerful lower house and in state legislatures for women to ensure more equal representation, ending a 27-year impasse over the bill amid a lack of consensus among political parties.
+NEW DELHI (AP) — India’s Parliament has approved landmark legislation that reserves one-third of the seats in its powerful lower house and in state legislatures for women to ensure more equal representation, ending a 27-year impasse over the bill amid a lack of consensus among political parties.

 But the wait is still not over, as the new law will not apply to next year’s national elections.